Arquetipo28/localstorage-handler/README.md

   - Allow force data override
   - Allow set data expiration
   - Allow set data key by function name or specific string
+  - Allow to retrieve data once and then destroy it

 ### Installation and Usage